Gaza peace plan

 On October 8, Trump announced that Israel and Hamas had reached an agreement to begin the first phase of the deal.
 Under this phase, all living hostages were to be released in exchange for 2,000 Palestinian prisoners, including 250 serving life sentences, within 72 hours of the withdrawal of Israeli forces to pre-designated lines within the Gaza Strip.
-The ceasefire went into effect on October 10, though there have been numerous violations since.
+The ceasefire went into effect on October 10, though there have been numerous attacks since, including the killing of more than 1,060 Palestinians by Israel.
+The commencement of the second phase of the plan was announced by US Special Envoy Steve Witkoff on 14 January 2026, but as of May 2026, negotiations have remained stalled due to repeated Israeli attacks since the October ceasefire and disagreements over the plan of Hamas disarmament.
+Israel stated they will not move forward if they do not see progress on disarmament.
+Hamas had stated that it will not discuss the second phase of the agreement, which includes disarmament, until Israel fully implements the first phase.
+On 6 July, Hamas announced the resignation of its civil administration under the Gaza peace plan, breaking the limbo that had existed since January 2026.

 Background

 Background to and beginning of the Gaza war

 As part of the Israeli–Palestinian conflict, Gaza has been occupied by Israel since 1967 along with the West Bank and East Jerusalem.
 The International Court of Justice has ruled the occupation of Palestinian territory is illegal under international law.
 Following the 2005 Israeli disengagement from the Gaza Strip, control of the area was transferred to the Palestinian Authority (PA).
 Hamas, a Palestinian nationalist Islamist political and militant group, won the majority of seats in the Palestinian legislative election in January 2006.
 Israel frequently instated blockades on imports of goods to Gaza in 2006, including before and during the election; (Note: Wolfensohn, who was the special envoy of the Quartet at that time, makes the connection between the nonfulfillment of the border-crossings agreement and the election results.
 He also points out it was not the only reason of such election results.) while a blockade on exports cut off Gaza's existing industries (textiles, furniture, greenhouse berry farming) from foreign markets.
 The blockade was tightened after Hamas captured Israeli soldier Gilad Shalit in June 2006.